w3guy/No-CAPTCHA-reCAPTCHA-for-WooCommerce/readme.txt

 5. CAPTCHA in WooCommerce login form

 == Changelog ==

+= 1.2.2 =
+* Fixed bug where recaptcha on lost password page was broken.
+* Fixed bug where this plugin was causing wp core lost password from working.

 = 1.2.1 =
 * Changed default error message to "Please confirm you are not a robot"